Samaritan woman at the well: Biblical account

 Jesus said to her, "Woman, believe me, the hour is coming when neither in this mountain nor in Jerusalem will you worship the Father.
 You worship that which you don't know.
 We worship that which we know; for salvation is from the Jews.
 But the hour comes, and now is, when the true worshipers will worship the Father in spirit and truth, for the Father seeks such to be his worshipers.
 God is spirit, and those who worship him must worship in spirit and truth."

 The woman said to him, "I know that Messiah is coming, he who is called Christ.
 When he has come, he will declare to us all things."
 Jesus said to her, "I am he, the one who speaks to you."

 This episode takes place before the return of Jesus to Galilee.
 Some Jews regarded the Samaritans as foreigners and their attitude was often hostile, although they shared most beliefs, while many other Jews accepted Samaritans as either fellow Jews or as Samaritan Israelites.
 The two communities seem to have drifted apart in the post-exilic period.
 Both communities share the Pentateuch, although crucially the Samaritan Pentateuch locates the holy mountain at Mount Gerizim rather than at Mount Zion, as this incident acknowledges in verse 20, "Our ancestors worshiped on this mountain, but you Jews claim that the place where we must worship is in Jerusalem".

-The Gospel of John, like the Gospel of Luke, is favourable to the Samaritans throughout, and, while the Matthaean Gospel quotes Jesus at one early phase in his ministry telling his followers not at that time to evangelize any of the cities of the Samaritans, this restriction had clearly been reversed later by the time of Matthew 28:19.
+The Gospel of John, like the Gospel of Luke, is favourable to the Samaritans throughout, and, while the Gospel of Matthew quotes Jesus at one early phase in his ministry telling his followers not at that time to evangelize any of the cities of the Samaritans, this restriction had clearly been reversed later by the time of Matthew 28:19.
 Scholars differ as to whether the Samaritan references in the New Testament are historical.
 One view is that the historical Jesus had no contact with Samaritans; another is that the accounts go back to Jesus himself.
 In Acts 1:8, Jesus promises the apostles that they will be witnesses to the Samaritans.